JeremyMColegrove/Fast-File-Parser/README.md

 TRIM, UPPERCASE, LOWERCASE, SUBSTRING, SORT, LENGTH, THEN, SLEEP, IN, EQUALS, NOT, ELSE, COMMA, REVERSE, NUMBER, STRING, ARRAY.
 ```
+It is highly recommended to use the official VS Code extension, which provides snippets for all of the commands, so you can learn the syntax.

 ## Comments